veracity/veracity-documentation/sections/marketplace/leadsprocess.md

 The Contact provider button will be available on all product pages so that the potential customer can get more information about the product if needed.

 The Get a price quote button will not be available if the product is sold in a fully digital sales process and displays the prices.

+## Customer journey
+For details on how the journey will be for the customer have a look at this customer journey
+<a href="assets/UserJourneyLeadsProcess.png" download>Click to Download</a>